brennanbrown/berryhouse/src/blog/introducing-calgary-groups.md

 featuredImage: https://raw.githubusercontent.com/Berry-House-YYC/calgarygroups/refs/heads/main/src/assets/screenshot.png
 ---

 I've lived in Calgary nearly my entire life.
-For nearly twenty years I’ve personally been trying to figure out where I belong in this city.
+For twenty years I’ve personally been trying to figure out where I belong in this city.
 And I mean that literally.
 What groups exist and who’s organizing around the things I care about?

 The ideal would be to be able to easily find places and groups where I could volunteer, learn, protest, create, or really just sit in a room of people who get it.
-You kow?
+You know?

 Anytime I *was* lucky enough to find something, like a book club or community garden, it felt as though I stumbled onto something secret.
 Menionted in passing at a party.
 A sun-bleached poster at a coffee shop.
 Tagged haphazardly on an Instagram post.
 A Reddit thread from three years ago with broken links.
 This shouldn’t be so difficult, should it?